imran1900/Walmart-Analytics/Walmart Sales Performance Dashboard.md

 <kbd><img width="100%" alt="image" src="https://github.com/user-attachments/assets/a4703ef7-861c-4a0e-8fe2-80aeecc68b5f"></kbd>

 Based on the line chart over the years 2010 to 2012, Walmart sales have shown seasonal fluctuations in April, and June to December, suggesting patterns tied to seasonal events.
-April is associated with Spring, June to December are associated with Summer, Autmun and Fall.
+April is associated with Spring, June to December are associated with Summer, Autumn and Fall.
+The highest monthly sales exceed $640 million in April and July.
+While the lowest monthly sales is in January below $350 million.